garrandall/popular-music-data/tracks/mona-lisa-lil-wayne-kendrick-lamar.md

 Then she give us the word, we come through with AKs It's a stick-up, she scream like a victim
 Now you feelin' so silly
-I smoke color purple, I'm up in here feelin' like Celie (Ooh) Nappy-ass dreads, what's that you say?
+I smoke color purple, I'm up in here feelin' like Celie (Oh) Nappy-ass dreads, what's that you say?
-Watch your mouth, Milli Vanilli (Ooh)
+Watch your mouth, Milli Vanilli (Oh)
 You can get snaked, you can get faked
 Out by the bitch that you feelin'
 'Cause you thought that she was an angel